alders/mythtv-stream-hls-dash/README.md

 Optionally change a few lines in the [Web Application](https://www.mythtv.org/wiki/Web_Application)[^3] to allow recording and / or video and / or live tv selection from your browser.
-Replace `mydomain` in the patches below to point to your combined web server / `Mythbackend` address.
+Replace `yourserver` in the patches below to point to your combined web server / `Mythbackend` address.

 <details>